 - Kamehame Hadoken: Special Beam Cannon.

-- The Lancer: Both kinds—he's Goku's foil until the end of the Frieza arc, and after that he takes the role of trusted second-in-command.
+- The Lancer: Both kinds—he's Goku's foil until the end of the Freeza arc, and after that he takes the role of trusted second-in-command.

-- Large and in Charge: The tallest Z-Fighter, and the one most likely to lead the team into battle when Goku's not there (which is often).
+- Large And In Charge: The tallest protagonist, and the one most likely to lead the team into battle when Goku's not there (which is often).

 - Like a Son to Me: He refers to Gohan as "the son he never had."